Men's Soccer Picked Fourth in Big Ten, Three Named to Watch List

 Adam Grinwis posted five saves and the shutout, while Kofi Opare headed in a Fabio Pereira corner kick at 69:49 for the match's lone score as U-M topped Michigan State, 1-0, to reclaim the Big Bear Trophy.

 Chaka Daley was named as the second head coach in the history of the Michigan men's soccer program on Dec.
-23, 2011, and is entering his second season after leading the Wolverines to an 11-10-1 record in his first season in Ann Arbor, a six win turnaround from the previous season.
+23, 2011.
+Now entering his fifth season as the leader of the Maize and Blue, Daley immediately turned around a Wolverine team with an 11-10-1 record in his first season in Ann Arbor, a six win turnaround from the previous season.

-In his first season as the head man for the Maize & Blue, Daley guided the Wolverines to a berth in the Big Ten Championship game, defeated Niagara 3-1 in an NCAA Tournament home match, and made it to the second round of the NCAA Tournament for the fourth time in program history.
+In year one as the head man for the Wolverines, Daley guided the Wolverines to a berth in the Big Ten Championship game, defeated Niagara 3-1 in an NCAA Tournament home match, and made it to the second round of the NCAA Tournament for the fourth time in program history.
 The Wolverines finished No. 21 in the NCAA RPI on the heels of playing the fourth toughest schedule in the nation.
-U-M defeatead the eventual NCAA Champion Indiana by a 2-1 count on Oct.
+U-M defeated the eventual NCAA Champion Indiana by a 2-1 count on Oct.
 19 in its signature win of the season.

 Prior to arriving in Ann Arbor, Daley spent the previous 12 seasons as head coach of the Providence College Friars.

 In 2011, Daley guided Providence to an 11-8-1 record and an NCAA at-large bid, as the Friars defeated Dartmouth in the opening round of the 2011 tournament.
 In his final seven seasons, he guided the Friars to a 72-47-21 mark, and led his alma mater to seven consecutive winning seasons and five NCAA Tournament appearances.
 The Friars hosted NCAA Tournament match-ups during the 2010 and 2011 campaigns.